 Enjoy an evening learning the language of wines from Agern's Corporate Beverage Director and Sommelier Chad Walsh.
 Two flights of four take you on a journey from classic to contemporary wines.
-Light refreshments will be available.
-Housed in our Fredgren Studio Theatre, seating is limited to 50 patrons.
-Tickets are ON SALE!
-Tickets are priced at $50 per person.
+Housed in our Fredgren Studio Theatre.

 Chad grew up in the restaurant business, on Maryland’s Eastern Shore, where his father owned a couple of small restaurants.
 Getting a taste of fine dining at Restaurant Columbia, once one of Maryland’s best restaurants, during high school, when he moved to New York City to study English Literature at St. John’s University (and later, City College), he continued serving to pay his bills.

 It was at Charlie Palmer’s Aureole, in its original location, that he had tasted a wine, Raveneau’s Montee de Tonnerre Chablis from 1996, that a “switch was flipped,” and he found in wine something that combined his love of narrative with his love of restaurants.

 He eventually became a sommelier for the opening of Aureole’s new location, on Bryant Park, only leaving to open Andrew Carmellini’s The Dutch in 2011 as its Beverage Manager.
 The restaurant was named Restaurant of the Year by both the New York Times and Eater, and Chad has been chosen to both Zagat’s 30 Under 30, Wine Enthusiast’s 40 Under 40 lists of people to watch in food and wine, and Food & Wine's 2017 Sommelier of the Year.

 Chad is currently sommelier at the famed Claus Myers restaurant, Agern, in Grand Central Terminal in NYC.